ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Experiments

 \subsection{Experiment Setup}

 \custompara{Benchmarks and Evaluation Setup.} To quantitatively assess \MODEL's reasoning capabilities across various domains, we evaluate it on several established benchmark datasets.
-To evaluate vision-centric reasoning, such as spatial relationships, object counting, depth ordering, and relative distance, we use CV-Bench~\cite{tong2024cambrian}, which contains 2,640 samples.
-For math-related reasoning, we use MathVerse~\cite{zhang2024mathverse}, MathVista~\cite{lu2024mathvista}, and MathVision~\cite{wang2024mathvision}.
-Specifically, we adopt the \texttt{testmini} splits of MathVerse (3,940 samples) and MathVista (1,000 samples), and the full \texttt{test} split of MathVision (3,040 samples).
-For assessing multi-disciplinary understanding and reasoning, we employ the MMMU~\cite{yue2024mmmu} validation split (900 samples) and the R1-Onevision-Bench~\cite{r1onevision} dataset (942 samples).
-Following prior work, we use VLMEvalKit~\cite{duan2024vlmevalkit} to perform the extract-and-score procedure on MathVerse with \texttt{gpt-4o-mini} as a judge.
+For math-related reasoning, we use MathVerse~\citep{zhang2024mathverse}, MathVista~\citep{lu2024mathvista}, and MathVision~\citep{wang2024mathvision}.
+Specifically, we adopt the \texttt{testmini} splits of MathVerse and MathVista, and the full \texttt{test} split of MathVision.
+For assessing multi-disciplinary understanding and reasoning, we employ the MMMU-Pro~\citep{yue-etal-2025-mmmu} overall split and the R1-Onevision-Bench~\citep{r1onevision} dataset.
+Following prior work, we use VLMEvalKit~\citep{duan2024vlmevalkit} to perform the extract-and-score procedure on MathVerse with \texttt{gpt-4o-mini} as a judge.
 For the remaining datasets, we apply exact matching and a rule-based grading function from their official benchmark toolkits to extract answers from model outputs and compare them to the ground truth.
-Unless stated otherwise, we report Pass@1 accuracy across all benchmarks using greedy decoding and set the hyper-parameter $\alpha = 0.5$.
+Unless stated otherwise, we report Pass@1 accuracy across all benchmarks using greedy decoding following previous works~\citep{vlrethinker, deng2025openvlthinker} and set the hyper-parameter $\alpha = 0.5$.